Aditya1404Sal/VulcanGuard/README.md

 Future Development Needed

-Significant further work is required to make suboptimal-Firewall a stable and reliable tool.
+Further work is required to make suboptimal-Firewall a stable and reliable tool.
 Contributions and feedback are welcome to help improve its functionality and security.

 Note: This project is currently a parody and may evolve in the future.